tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 ![Image Description](Images/Screenshot_from_2026-06-17_23-09-01.png)

-This is the completeness of installation of Wazuh Server in the terminal of Ubuntu 22.04
+This is the complete installation of Wazuh Server in the terminal of Ubuntu 22.04

 ![Image Description](Images/Screenshot_from_2026-06-17_23-50-54.png)